Proud to be Grand Junction’s Dentist Since 1989

 In addition to her membership in local, state, and national dental organizations, Dr. Gillis is an Accredited Member of the American Academy of Cosmetic Dentistry (AACD), the world’s largest association for cosmetic dentists.* She was the first and is currently one of only four dentists from Colorado to have achieved this honor.

 Accreditation is earned by the demonstration of excellent skills in advanced restorative and cosmetic dentistry before an international panel of accredited dentists.
 In response to her stunning artistic results and obvious attention to detail during her own accreditation in 1997, Dr. Gillis was asked by the American Academy of Cosmetic Dentistry (AACD) to join the Accreditation Review Board as an Examiner.
 Dr. Gillis and a group of international accredited dentists examine other dentist’s work on 5 unique cosmetic cases to evaluate if they meet the criteria required for Accreditation in the AACD.
 Dr Gillis is currently the Chair of the Written Examination Committee for the AACD.
 To become accredited, dentists must pass a written examination and all 5 case types.
 Dr. Gillis writes exam questions for dental publications that dentists can take to fulfill their continuing education requirements.
+She has also published articles in Dental Economics.
 Since her accreditation, Dr. Gillis serves as a mentor for other dentists undergoing the accreditation process.

 *AACD accreditation is not a program put on by the ADA’s Commission on Dental Accreditation.